While I don’t write as prolifically as I used to, below is a collection of my essays and publications.

 Aspirations and Schooling: Analysis of the formation and intra-household impact of educational aspirations in rural China

-Above is a link to the extended essay that I completed for the Msc Economics for Development Program at Oxford University, which received distinction marks.
-I worked with Dr. Albert Park, who provided me with so much feedback, guidance, and support, and who pushed me much further in my analysis.
-Although one Oxford term is too short to resolve all the econometric issues, I learned so much from writing this paper.
-The abstract is listed below:
+Above is a link to the extended essay that I completed for the Msc Economics for Development Program at Oxford University, which received the thesis award.
+I worked with Dr. Albert Park, who provided me with so much feedback, guidance, and support.

 Abstract: Conventional household decision-making models exclude children as participatory agents with bargaining power, even though as the child ages and transitions into adulthood, he or she exerts more control over many decisions affecting his or her life, even in tradition-bound societies.
 In decisions regarding school enrollment and continuation, the preferences of young people remain an important, yet under-explored factor.
 Especially in a developing country context, few economics studies have attempted to explore the connection between extrinsic socioeconomic variables and the formation of intrinsic educational aspirations, with the latter influencing educational outcomes.
 This study is the first to investigate whose aspirations matter in education within the household, and how factors such as income, wealth, and child age affect the relative importance of these aspirations, a proxy for decision-making power.